Cheaters (2000 film)

-Cheaters is a 2000 HBO television drama film that chronicles the story of the 1994–1995 Steinmetz High School team that cheated in the United States Academic Decathlon (USAD).
-It is based on a true story.
-The movie was filmed in Toronto and Chicago.
+Cheaters is a 2000 American drama television film written and directed by John Stockwell and starring Jeff Daniels, Jena Malone, Blake Heron, Luke Edwards, and Paul Sorvino.
+It chronicles the true story of the 1994–1995 Steinmetz High School team that cheated in the United States Academic Decathlon (USAD).
+It aired on HBO on May 20, 2000.
 It was nominated for the Primetime Emmy Award for Outstanding Writing for a Limited Series, Movie, or Dramatic Special.

 Plot

-Jolie Fitch is a junior at Steinmetz High School who enjoys Dr. Jerry Plecki's English class and is involved heavily in all discussions, especially on his favorite book Paradise Lost.
-Dr. Plecki is offered the position of Academic Decathlon coach, a job all the other teachers consider to be a waste of time for everyone involved.
-Dr. Plecki holds an open call for the students after class, but no one arrives to participate.
-He is about to leave for the day when Jolie comes in and convinces him that he needs to look for the smarter students and recruit them.
-He succeeds in recruiting seven students (Darius, Matt, Paul, Dominik, Irwin, Agnieszka, and Jolie).
+In 1995 Chicago, Jolie Fitch is a junior at Steinmetz High School who enjoys Dr. Jerry Plecki's English class.
+Dr. Plecki is offered the position of Academic Decathlon coach, a job all the other teachers consider to be a waste of time.
+Dr. Plecki holds an open call for the students, but no one arrives to participate.
+Jolie convinces him that he needs to look for the smarter students and recruit them.
+He recruits seven students (Darius, Matt, Paul, Dominik, Irwin, Agnieszka, and Jolie).
 They spend the next few months studying hard for the regional competition.

-At regionals, the team faces their biggest competitor in Whitney Young Magnet High School, who have consistently won the regional and state competitions for almost a decade.
+At regionals, the team faces their biggest competitor in Whitney Young Magnet High School, who have consistently won for almost a decade.
 As expected, Whitney Young is victorious and Steinmetz places 5th overall, but still qualify for the state competition.
-The students are overwhelmed to be facing Whitney Young in the next round, but an opportunity arises when Matt receives a copy of the test for the state finals.
-Irwin then brings it to Dr. Plecki, who feels that using the test is the team's best chance to defeat Whitney Young at state.
+The students are overwhelmed to be facing Whitney Young in the next round, but an opportunity arises when Matt receives a copy of the test.
+Irwin then brings it to Dr. Plecki, who feels that using the test is the team's best chance to win.

-After some persuasion, all seven members agree to dismiss their conflicting feelings about cheating and begin copying the answers on various items (calculators, shoes, a piece of gum, etc.).
+After some persuasion, all seven members agree to copy the answers on various items (calculators, shoes, a piece of gum, etc.).
 Dr. Plecki then tells Irwin privately that because he had the lowest scores in the group, he will be out of the state competition; however, he will be guaranteed a spot in nationals.
 Though Irwin is upset, he agrees to go along with it.

-At the state finals, a much more confident Steinmetz meets Whitney Young again.
+At the state finals, Steinmetz meets Whitney Young again.
 The team successfully gets through the exams with the answers they secretly wrote down and with Jolie coaching them in the Super Quiz.
-At the end of the day, Steinmetz wins the state finals with an overall score of 49,000, raising the ire and suspicions of Whitney Young who resolve to investigate.
+At the end of the day, Steinmetz wins with an overall score of 49,000, raising the ire and suspicions of Whitney Young.